Accelerating Iterative SpMV for Discrete Logarithm Problem Using GPUs: Reference Software Implementation

 \section{Reference Software Implementation}

-For comparison purposes, we implemented SpMV on the three software instruction set architectures MMX, SSE and AVX, based on the RNS representation for the arithmetic and the CSR-RV format for the storage of the matrix.
+For comparison purposes, we implemented SpMV on the three software instruction set architectures MMX, SSE and AVX, based on the RNS representation for the arithmetic and the CSR format for the storage of the matrix.
 We have not explored other formats that can be suitable for CPU.
 Probably blocked formats that better use the cache can further improve the performance on CPU.
+Unlike for GPU, processing separately the first dense columns accelerates the CPU SpMV of around 5\%.

+We can report the computational throughput in terms of GFLOP/s, which we determine by dividing the number of required operations (twice the number of non-zero elements in the matrix $A$ multiplied by $2\times n$) by the running time.
+We will use this unit of measure for the throughput even for integer instructions.

-The experiment was run on an Intel Xeon CPU E5-2650 (2.0GHz) using 8 threads on 8 cores (cf. Table~\ref{Software}).
-The AVX implementation using floats permits to reach the highest throughput.
-However, the fact that we use floating point operations and the fact that the number of moduli is a multiple of four entail heavy overheads, and the SSE implementation using integers ends up being the fastest.
-Software performance is 4 to 5 times slower than on one graphics processor.
+The experiment was run on an Intel CPU i5-4570 (3.2~GHz) using 4 threads on 4 cores.
+The AVX2 implementation using integers is the fastest implementation and reaches the highest throughput.
+However, the fact that the number of moduli is a multiple of four entail overheads.
+When comparing the software performance with the GPU one, the fastest software implementation is 4 to 5 times slower than on one graphics processor.